gorsicleo/AI-Snake/README.md

 2. [Pygame install](https://www.pygame.org/wiki/GettingStarted)
 3. [Pytorch install](https://pytorch.org/get-started/locally/)

-**bonus note for Windows users:** if you are having troubles with pytorch installation please create and open new pythoin environment and install pytorch from there (and start programs that require pytorch from that environment).
+**bonus note for Windows users:** if you are having troubles with pytorch installation please create and open new python environment and install pytorch from there (and start programs that require pytorch from that environment).

 ## Altering parameters

-To tweak learning a bit there are some parameters that could be tweaked (all of these parameters are in ai_controller.py file):
+To tweak learning a bit there are some parameters that could be changed (all of these parameters are in ai_controller.py file):

 * ` learning_rate ` on line 104 [Explanation](https://en.wikipedia.org/wiki/Learning_rate)
-* ` number_of_deterministic_games_played ` on line 184 represents how many games will deterministic agent play when game starts before AI agent makes moves, this is used to let neural network "see" some number of whole games played by determinisctic agent to increase learning.
+* ` number_of_deterministic_games_played ` on line 184 represents how many games will deterministic agent play when game starts before AI agent makes moves, this is used to let neural network "see" some number of whole games played by deterministic agent to increase learning.

 ## Model and brief explanation